trevisanj/PFANT/fortran/README.md

 Tags are case-insensitive.

 # Development how-to's

-This section contains guidelines for implementing new features in the source code
+This section describes how to carry out specific tasks with the source code, such as implementing new features.

-### How to create a new command-line option
+## How to create a new command-line option

 To add a new command-line option to the Fortran code: